gnitargetnisid/arnds/README.md

 ```
 Print | [what] | [ID]
 ```
 Prints the status of the premise/formula with the following *[ID]*. *[what]* should be one of {'P' -- premise ; 'F' -- formula}.
-Printed information consists of the status of the node (instance nodes in you want to print the premise state) currently -- this includes the current state (Resolved/Pending) and in case the node is resolved, the ID of the child node.
+Printed information consists of the status of the node (or instance nodes if you want to print the premise state) currently -- this includes the current state (Resolved/Pending) and in case the node is resolved, the ID of the child node.

 ```